RashadBrowne/NBA-Info/README.md

 # NBA-Info
 An android application that displays the information and descriptions on a couple NBA teams along with an embedded youtube video.

+## ChangeLog Summary:
+* Resigned the app: Put both fragments in scrollviews and then set the main activity in a linear layout and changed the size of some things on the splashscreen.
+* Sped up the recycler view.
+* Added hardware acceleration to the main activity.
+* Put the ui into fragments.
+* Added Nightmode.
+* Tidyed up the code a little bit.
+* Temporarily removed the youtube player soon to be replaced with the fragment version.

 ## Changelog:
 - I did have a line in to stop the scrolling from being glitchy (cutting off content and moving slow) but the fragment implementation fixed that.
 Cause the Recyclerview didn't like being in a scrollview and would end up cropping the bottle set of items.
 Somehow fragmentation solved this and dropped cpu usage while scrolling from ~60-65% to a maximum of 27%.